Jananitamilalagan/M2_Span_Calculator/5_Report/ReadMe.md

 ## Defining Our System

-Distance measurement using HC-SR04 and ATMEGA328p.
+Span measurement using HC-SR04 and ATMEGA328p.
 In this project i have measured distance in centimeters, with the help of HC-SR04 Ultrasound sensor, ATMEGA328p micro-controller, LCD Display via I2C bus.

 Principle: